Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/walk.md

 The run and tumble mechanism of bacterial movement produces a random walk (bottom left).
 Image courtesy: Sandy Parkinson.
 {: style="font-size: medium;"}

 **STOP:** Say that a bacterium travels 20 µm per second, and every second it chooses a random direction in which to travel.
-After an hour, approximately how far will it have traveled on average?
-What if we allow the bacterium to travel for a week?
+After an hour, approximately how far do we expect it to be from its starting point?
 (Hint: recall the Random Walk Theorem from the [prologue](../prologue/random_walk).)
 {: .notice--primary}